 10. Lough Gill Distillery, Co.
 Sligo

-An old Palladian mansion in Co.
-Sligo is the setting for the Lough Gill Distillery, the makers of the Athrú brand of single malt whiskey.
+An old Palladian mansion in County Sligo is the setting for the Lough Gill Distillery, the makers of the Athrú brand of single malt whiskey.

 The Lough Gill Distillery triple distills its brand using the highest quality malted heritage barley and locally sourced water.

-The distillery is located in one of the most beautiful spots in County Sligo, once the summer home of the famous poet William Butler Yeats.
+The distillery is located in one of the most beautiful spots in the county, once the summer home of the famous poet William Butler Yeats.

-The company’s signature brand is its Athru single malt whiskey, which is now available in the form of a recently released “Creation Trilogy.”
+The company’s signature brand is its Athru single malt whiskey.

 Are you a lover of Irish whiskey?
 Have you visited any of the 10 undiscovered whiskey distilleries in Ireland that are mentioned above?